Algebraic K-Theory of infinity-Operads: The K-theory spectrum

 \begin{remark} The natural isomorphisms constructed above are actually slightly more structured than just transformations on the homotopy category.
 The proof shows, mutatis mutandis, that they are transformations of $\infty$-functors between $\infty$-categories. \end{remark}

-We have already mentioned that fully Kan dendroidal sets correspond to group-like $E_\infty$-spaces (this is the main result in \cite{BaNi}).
-On the other hand it is well-known that group-like $E_\infty$-spaces are essentially the same thing as connective spectra.
+We have already mentioned that fully Kan dendroidal sets correspond to grouplike $E_\infty$-spaces (this is the main result in \cite{BaNi}).
+On the other hand it is well-known that grouplike $E_\infty$-spaces are essentially the same thing as connective spectra.
 By means of a delooping machine we can define a functor

 where $\Spec$ is the category of spectra.
-The functor $B^\infty$ can be chosen such that it sends group completion equivalences of $E_\infty$-spaces (which are weak homotopy equivalence after group completion) to stable equivalence and induces after localization the desired equivalence of grouplike $E_\infty$-spaces to connective spectra.
-We do not want to fix a specific choice of delooping machine or model of spectra but refer the reader to the intense literature on the topic \cite{May74,may1977infinite, may1978uniqueness}.
+The functor $B^\infty$ can be chosen such that it sends group completion equivalences of $E_\infty$-spaces (which are weak homotopy equivalence after group completion) to stable equivalences and induces after localization the desired equivalence of grouplike $E_\infty$-spaces to connective spectra.
+We do not want to fix a specific choice of delooping machine or model of spectra but refer the reader to the extensive literature on the topic \cite{May74,may1977infinite, may1978uniqueness}.
 It is just important to note that the spectrum $B^\infty X$ comes with a natural morphism

-which is a weak homotopy equivalence if $X$ is group-like.
-It follows that this morphism is a group-completion if $X$ is not group-like.
+which is a weak homotopy equivalence if $X$ is grouplike.
+It follows that this morphism is a group-completion if $X$ is not grouplike.

 \begin{definition} Let $D$ be a dendroidal set.
 We define the \emph{K-theory} spectrum of $D$ as

 This assignment defines a functor $\calK: \dSet \to \Spec$ that preserves stable equivalences and induces an equivalence between the stable homotopy categories of dendroidal sets and connective spectra (see \cite[Theorem 5.4]{BaNi}.) \end{definition}